Prof.dr. J.E. Stoter

 Professor of 3D Geo-information - Department of Urbanism

-The Chair of 3D Geo-information is concerned with techniques for managing spatial information, making it available and utilising it within information infrastructures, and with the related agreements and arrangements.
+The Chair of 3D Geo-information in the section Urban Data Science is concerned with techniques for managing spatial information, making it available and utilising it within information infrastructures, and with the related agreements and arrangements.
 The development and implementation of ICT solutions for spatial information is an important part of this.

 A great deal of information has a location component.
 This provides a unique opportunity for linking data in completely different domains, generating new insights that cannot be obtained in any other way.
 Spatial information comprises not only data in 2D, as shown on maps, but also 3D modelling of the physical reality around us.
 3D modelling is essential in order to study our environment in all its facets - for example the subsurface, sound, the environment and energy.